The Thomas R. Pickering Foreign Affairs Fellowship

-The Thomas R. Pickering Undergraduate Foreign Affairs Fellowship program provides funding to participants as they are prepared academically and professionally to enter the United States Department of State Foreign Service.
+The Thomas R. Pickering Foreign Affairs Fellowship program provides funding to participants as they prepare academically and professionally to enter the United States Department of State Foreign Service.
 Women, members of minority groups historically underrepresented in the Foreign Service, and students with financial need are encouraged to apply.

-Eligibility: Applicants must be in their undergraduate junior year; United States citizens; a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application and must be maintained throughout participation of the program.
+Eligibility: Applicants may be in their undergraduate junior year; be receiving their Bachelor’s degree in spring 2019; or may be alumni planning to enter graduate school in Fall 2018.
+They must be United States citizens; have a cumulative grade point average of 3.2 or higher on a 4.0 scale at the time of application and must be maintained throughout participation of the program.